oliverde8/PageComposer/Readme.md

 > TODO not coded yet.
 It's not priority as for our usage the sorting will be probably
 > done when reading the configuration files.

+## FAQ

+**Why isn't there a yml or xml reader ?**
+It would indeed be much nicer to be able to configure our page structure in a config file.
+Even better if it was a xml file where can can really have a real "tree" view of our page.
+We do not implement this as it would be easier to have this on the application layer, in a symfony bundle for example.

 ## TODO

 * [ ] Test some more with complex layouts.
 * [ ] We are missing priorities for different components in the same parent.
+* [ ] Have a service for handling HTML display as usage at the moment is a bit complicated.